abpframework/abp/docs/en/Application-Startup.md

 ## ABP Application Startup

 You typically use the [ABP CLI](CLI.md)'s `abp new` command to [get started](Getting-Started.md) with one of the pre-built [startup solution templates](Startup-Templates/Index.md).
-When you do that, you generally don't need to know the details of how the ABP Framework is integrated with your application, how it is configured and initialized.
+When you do that, you generally don't need to know the details of how the ABP Framework is integrated with your application or how it is configured and initialized.
 The startup template also comes with the fundamental ABP packages and [application modules](Modules/Index) are pre-installed and configured for you.

 > It is always suggested to [get started with a startup template](Getting-Started.md) and modify it for your requirements.
-Read this document only if you want to understand the details or you need to modify how the ABP Framework starts.
+Read this document only if you want to understand the details or if you need to modify how the ABP Framework starts.

 While the ABP Framework has a lot of features and integrations, it is built as a lightweight and modular framework.
-It consists of [hundreds of NuGet and NMP packages](https://abp.io/packages), so you can use only the features you need to.
-If you follow the [Getting Started with an Empty ASP.NET Core MVC / Razor Pages Application](Getting-Started-AspNetCore-Application.md) document, you see how easy to install the ABP Framework into an empty ASP.NET Core project from scratch.
+It consists of [hundreds of NuGet and NMP packages](https://abp.io/packages), so you can only use the features you need.
+If you follow the [Getting Started with an Empty ASP.NET Core MVC / Razor Pages Application](Getting-Started-AspNetCore-Application.md) document, you'll see how easy it is to install the ABP Framework into an empty ASP.NET Core project from scratch.
 You only install a single NuGet package and make a few small changes.

-This document is for who want to better understand how the ABP Framework is initialized and configured on startup.
+This document is for who wants to better understand how the ABP Framework is initialized and configured on startup.

 ## Installing to a Console Application

 A .NET Console application is the minimalist .NET application.
-So, it is best to show installing the ABP Framework to a console application as a minimalist example.
+So, it is best to show the installing of the ABP Framework to a console application as a minimalist example.

 If you [create a new console application with Visual Studio](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio) (for .NET 7.0 or later), you will see the following solution structure (I named the solution as `MyConsoleDemo`):